idaholab/MontePy/doc/source/developing.rst

 So a cell borrows a surface because a cell card in MCNP references surface numbers, and not vice versa.
-The exception to this is the case of cards that modify another object.
+The exception to this is the case of inputs that modify another object.
 For example the ``MT`` card modifies its parent ``M`` card.
 In general the parent object should own its children modifiers.
 This is an area of new development, and this may change.